open62541/open62541/doc/building.rst

 **UA_ENABLE_JSON_ENCODING**
    Enable JSON encoding.
 Enabled by default.
 The JSON encoding changed with the 1.05 version of the OPC UA specification.
-The legacy encoding can be enabled via the ``UA_ENABLE_JSON_ENCODING_LEGACY`` option.
-Note that this legacy feature wil get removed at some point in the future.

 Some options are marked as advanced.
 The advanced options need to be toggled to be visible in the cmake GUIs.